fahimmuntasir689/library-management-app/README.md

 # # Library-Management-App
-- a Library Management System using Express, TypeScript, and MongoDB (via Mongoose).
+A Library Management System using Express, TypeScript, and MongoDB (via Mongoose).

 #  Key Features